birkenfeld/ipython-physics/README.txt

 ---------------

 This is an extension for IPython 0.11+ that at the moment mainly enables easy input of physical quantities (i.e. numbers with units).
+The implementation is adapted from Konrad Hinsen's "Scientific.Physics.PhysicalQuantities" module.

 If the "uncertainties" module (http://github.com/newville/uncertainties/) is installed, you can also enter values with standard errors wherever you can enter